-Perhaps the major reason for creating a professional training program is a legal one, i.e. to protect your company from “running afoul” of the many legal requirements, benefits, and protections, that a business owes to its employees by reason of duly enacted laws and regulations.
+Perhaps the major reason for creating a professional training program is a legal one, i.e. to protect your company from “running afoul” of its many legal requirements and to avoid litigation.

 It is not be my intent here to discuss each of these but simply to list them for your consideration.

 If possible, a space for training purposes should be a single purpose, dedicated area with everything set up and available to begin a session.
 Training is ongoing and frequent.

 Without disturbing this dedicated area, it can also be available for prospective employee interviews or private meetings with staff or clients.
 Clients and prospective employees should be impressed by the professionalism this space reflects and therefore your commitment to competent training.

 It need not be elaborate but well organized, clean, reasonably comfortable, and uncluttered with limited distractions.
 Table and chair settings should be flexible allowing a classroom setting or a square layout that facilitates group discussion.

 Appropriate décor should include basics like soft and inviting wall colors, window treatments, floor coverings, a framed picture or two and a couple of attractive artificial or live indoor plants.

 Keep in mind that this area may be used for some of the required wall postings that are required by regulatory agencies, (Labor Departments, OSHA, EEOC, etc.).
 If these are to go up in this area, make sure they are neatly framed on cork background or other suitable posting material.